 Regional Grants and Sponsorships

 Regional Grants-in-Aid and Sponsorships are intended to provide funding for projects or events that benefit the entire region, or a very large part of it.
-The funds for these grants are drawn from property taxes collected from the entire regional district (all 11 municipalities and 10 electoral areas).
-All decisions about award of the grants is made by the Board of Directors as a whole.
+The funds for these grants are drawn from property taxes collected from the entire regional district (all 11 Member Municipalities and 10 Electoral Areas).
+All decisions on allocating grants are made by the entire Board of Directors.

 - The TNRD provides for two application intakes each year: